lucky93agarwal/Restaurant_App_Design/README.md

 ```
 Step 3.
 Configure signing in gradle
 Configure gradle to use your upload key when building your app in release mode by editing the [project]/android/app/build.gradle file.
+* Add the keystore information from your properties file before the android block:
 ```
 def keystoreProperties = new Properties() def keystorePropertiesFile = rootProject.file('key.properties')